timonrieger/website/content/photos/index.md

 title: "Photos"
 layout: "photos"
 url: "/photos"
-description: "Powered by Olympus"
+description: "A collection of photos from around the world.
+Powered by Olympus.
+All rights reserved."
 ---
-Powered